Old Baldy: A Famous Tree in Austin, Texas

 Resinous polypore mushrooms are saprophytic.
 They get nutrients from dead and decaying wood.
 They cause white rot in wood.

-If you liked learning about resinous polypore mushrooms, check out our other Mushroom Monday posts on our TrueTreeTalk blog.
+If you found this information about Ischnoderma resinosum helpful, check out our other Mushroom Monday posts on the TrueTreeTalk blog.
 Follow us on Facebook to keep up with these and other posts.
+Check out our list of blog posts grouped by topic for more to read.
+Also, follow us on LinkedIn for industry-related posts.

 * * *

-ArborTrue is a science-based tree-service company in the greater Houston area.
+ArborTrue is a science-based tree service company in the greater Houston area.
+We also serve Austin and other parts of Central Texas.
 We provide a range of services including tree trimming, tree pruning, tree removal, tree planting, arborist consultations, and more.
-Call us today at 832-980-8733 or reach out to us online to schedule an appointment.
+Call us today at 832-980-8733 (Houston) or at 512-546-3833 (Austin) or reach out to us online to schedule an appointment.